kokkos/kokkos-core-wiki/docs/source/API/core/builtinreducers/MinMaxLocScalar.rst

 .. role::cpp(code)
     :language: cpp

 Template class for storing the min and max values with indices for min/max location reducers.
-Should be accessed via ``::value_type`` defined for particular reducer.
+Should be accessed via ``::value_type`` defined for a particular reducer.

 Header File: ``<Kokkos_Core.hpp>``